jeremysolarz/payment-links-from-csv/README.md

 A Python script that automatically generates Stripe payment links from a CSV file containing product information.
 This tool reads product data from a CSV file, creates corresponding Stripe products and prices, and generates payment links for each item.

+## ⚠️ Disclaimer

+**This is an unofficial, community-created tool and is NOT affiliated with or endorsed by Stripe.**

+- Use this tool at your own risk
+- Test thoroughly in Stripe's test environment before using with live API keys
+- Review all generated payment links before sharing with customers
+- The authors are not responsible for any issues, charges, or problems that may arise from using this tool
+- Always follow Stripe's terms of service and best practices
+- Keep your API keys secure and never commit them to version control

 ## Features

 - 🔗 Automatically creates Stripe payment links for products in bulk